Neloy-Barman/Daraz-11.11-Top-Selling-Product-Data-Analysis/README.md

 * There are various types of products among all categories but potato and onion which are take place in the most number of ratings products.
 ### Seller Data Analysis
 ![seller_data_analysis](https://github.com/Neloy-Barman/Daraz-11.11-Top-Selling-Product-Data-Analysis/assets/110896263/ee988217-986c-443e-b725-fe29c9ca3b99)
+* Top 3 sellers selling most number of distinct products: -
+  * Daraz Fresh - 114
+  * SWAP - 101
+  * Well-being Distribution Ltd. - 66
+* There are many sellers who sells products in different categories and also in various sub-categories.
 * A seller's Avg.
   * Chat Response Rate(%)
   * Positive Seller Ratings(%)